 What peformance opportunities are offered through Ballet Aligned?

 Ballet is a peformance art, and performing is skill crucial to the full expression of the artform.
-Dancers in Intermediate and Advanced levels will learn classical choreography in small groups or as solo "variations" and will be encouraged to participate in the annual Youth American Grand Prix showcase in Salt Lake City (typically in Feb) where they will recieve feedback from famous current and former top professional dancers in the country.
-Additionally, these pieces may be shared at Ballet Aligned events, story times, etc..
-Improving as a dancer necessitates classes that strive to be challenging; because recital pieces or learned dances often are NOT a thorough representation of your dancer's individual growth (instead averaging what an entire class is able to master and memorize) participation in a recital is not the primary focus of semester classes.
-However, performance add-on weeks, where classes WILL focus on recital prep and conclude by sharing a memorized dance with a broader audience will be offered to students in Ballet Basics levels and beyond, and students may opt in or out of these add-ons as suits their goals and desires.
-Additionally, Ballet Aligned offers opportunities for students in ALL levels to highlight their ALL their class work and progress with their parents during Parent Watch Classes.
+For that reason, we are pleased to provide a number of performance opportunities: 1) Ballet Aligned will be partnering with a number of non-profit humanitarian causes in the valley to create orignial ballets as benefits to these causes.
+All Ballet Aligned students will receive parts in these performances if they can commit to class attendance, rehearsals, and the performance dates.
+Dancers MAY opt out for any reason and will not be charged the $25 participation fee if they select to not register for the performances.
+(Mommy and Me, Teen/Adult, and Modern classes are the exceptions.)
+2) Dancers in the Performance levels will learn classical choreography in small groups or as solo "variations" and will be encouraged to participate in the annual Youth American Grand Prix showcase in Salt Lake City (typically in Feb) where they will recieve feedback from famous current and former top professional dancers in the country.
+(More information on that below.)
+3) Additionally, these pieces may be shared at Ballet Aligned events, story times, etc..
+4) Because recital pieces or learned dances often are NOT a thorough representation of your dancer's individual growth IN CLASS (instead averaging what an entire class is able to master and memorize), Ballet Aligned offers opportunities for students in ALL levels to highlight their ALL their class work and progress with their parents during Parent Watch Classes.

 How do I get answers to questions not answered here?